snail-radar/snail-radar.github.io/README.md

 |             | S   | 20240123/2      | 8539/1743          |                    |

+### A more detailed table for these sequences with additional attributes can be found [here](docs/format.html#seq-attribute-table).

 ## SDK Tools

 **The SDK tools to load, visualize, convert the dataset sequences for ROS1 bags and file folders are available [here](https://github.com/snail-radar/dataset_tools)**.

+## Software Programs Developed for this Dataset

+During creation this dataset, we have developed several useful tools.

+### Time offset and rotation calibration tool
+Time offset and rotation calibration tool in matlab is released at [here](https://github.com/JzHuai0108/td_rot_calib).
+The core of the algorithm is FFT-based correlation.

+### Cascaded pose graph optimization
+Cascaded pose graph optimization is released at [here](https://github.com/JzHuai0108/cascaded_pgo).
+The core of the algorithm is weighted pose graph optimization.
+Features include right invariant pose error, IMU preintegration factor, and ceres solver.

+These programs are made strong by running through hundreds of trials set up by this large dataset.

 ## Issues
 Please post the issues at [the github repo issue tracker for this website source repo](https://github.com/snail-radar/snail-radar.github.io/issues).